Tag: Jay Horwitz

 MMO Exclusive: 1969 World Champion Ed Kranepool

-Growing up in Bronx in the 1940s and ’50s, Ed Kranepool spent much of his time playing stickball in local parks.
+Growing up in the Bronx in the 1940s and ’50s, Ed Kranepool spent much of his time playing stickball in local parks.
 In fact, stickball brought refuge to a young Kranepool.
 As his stickball reputation grew, local gangs treated Kranepool well and insisted he not hang around with them after dark as they didn’t want him to get into trouble and not be able to play on their teams.
-Growing up...
+Growing...

 Mets Announce 2023 Hall of Fame Inductees